 The miracle-working statue of the Madonna, much restored with plaster, is in the Capella di San Mauro, along with twenty-eight portraits of Venetian saints and beatified persons, painted by various artists in the 17th century.
 In here is also a modern portrait of San Leonardo Murialdo, the founder of the order which has run this church since 1931.

 In the first chapel on the left is a colour photograph of Giovanni Bellini's small panel painting of the Madonna and Child (1480) (see right).
 The painting was stolen (for the third time) from the church on 1st March 1993, having been restored in 1969 following its previous theft.
 A guidebook written just before the most recent theft comments that the Child's hair was 'specially pretty'.
 Hare's guidebook of 1904 says that the Madonna's head is the 'only beautiful part of this picture'.
-It had a background of gilt leather and had been commissioned (or possibly 'bought from stock') by Luca Navagero, the Venetian vice-regent for Friuli, for his tomb elsewhere in the church.
+It had a background of gilt leather and had been commissioned (or possibly 'bought from stock') by Luca Navagero, the Venetian vice-regent for Friuli.
+It had been placed on his tomb in the right aisle but must originally, given its small size, have been for private devotion, and so likely painted in the decade before Navagero's death in 1488.

-Pordenone's The Blessed Lorenzo Giustiniani with Two Canons and Saints was painted for the altar of the Renier family, where it remained until Napoleon took it in 1797.
+Pordenone's The Blessed Lorenzo Giustiniani with two Canons and Saints Louis of Toulouse, Francis, Bernardino and John the Baptist of 1528/32 was painted for the altar of the Renier family here, where it remained until Napoleon took it in 1797.
 It's now in the Accademia, to which it was returned in 1815.
 Also in the Accademia is the earlier (but still posthumous) The Blessed Lorenzo Giustiniani of 1465 by Gentile Bellini, which was used to replace the Pordenone just mentioned when it was taken by Napoleon.
-Lorenzo Giustiniani, was one of the group of brothers who formed the congregation of the canons of San Giorgio in Alga, the order which took over the Madonna dell'Orto in 1462.
+Lorenzo Giustiniani founded the congregation of the canons called the Turchini, at San Giorgio in Alga in the early 15th century, the order which took over the Madonna dell'Orto in 1462.
 He was also, in 1451, made the first patriarch of Venice and later got as close to sainthood as any Venetian from this period, attaining the status of beato in 1690.

 A rather good Sacra Conversazione by Bonifacio de'Pitati in the Palazzo Pitti in Florence 'probably' came from here.